bennadel/OWASP-Encoder.cfc/README.md

-# OWASP Encoder.cfc - Light-Weight Java Encoder Proxy
+# OWASP Encoder.cfc - Java Encoder Proxy For ColdFusion

 by [Ben Nadel][bennadel] (on [Google+][googleplus])